 Being interviewed at Oxford or Cambridge will undoubtedly be one of the most challenging and nerve-racking experiences for any A-level student.
-Unfortunately there is no fixed format for these interviews and different tutors in different colleges have complete freedom over the questions they decide to ask each candidate.
+Yhere is no fixed format for these interviews and different tutors in different colleges have complete freedom over the questions they decide to ask each candidate.

-What remains true for each interview is that they are strongly focused on academic knowledge and an ability to think beyond the A-level syllabus.
+However, what remains true for each interview is that they are strongly focused on academic knowledge and an ability to think beyond the A-level syllabus.
 Another key feature is that these interviews are short; applicants must demonstrate their abilities in less than 30 minutes.
-Compounding this is the fact that every candidate invited to interview will have the A-level grades required to study Engineering at Oxbridge.
+Compounding this is the fact that every candidate invited to interview will have the A-level grades required to study at Biological Sciences at Oxbridge.
 This means that even the most academically gifted students may fail to gain a place simply by not standing out at interview, either through nerves, or through poor preparation.

-Although there is no way of knowing exactly what will come up at interview, the Oxbridge Engineering mentors have a good idea of the level of knowledge required, the format of questioning and the style of an interview at Oxbridge, not only through their own experiences at interview but also through the understanding of the tutorial teaching system which these interviews simulate.
+Although there is no way of knowing exactly what will come up at interview, the Cambridge natural sciences mentors have a good idea of the level of knowledge required, the format of questioning and the style of an interview at Oxbridge, not only through their own experiences at interview but also through the understanding of the tutorial teaching system which these interviews simulate.

 In addition, these students will have spent three years with many of the tutors and will come to know their personalities, their subject of interest and their style of teaching.
 Having been taught by potential interviewers themselves, our mentors are ideally placed to give each applicant very specific advice on how to prepare for interview at their college of choice.